iKelvvv/MS5/README.md

 #### HTML:
 I used [W3C Markup](https://validator.w3.org/#validate_by_input+with_options) to check for any errors within the HTML pages.

-I had ocurring errors that were related to Django, for these instances I have chosen to ignore them.
+I had occurring errors that were related to Django, for these instances I have chosen to ignore them.
 ![HTML_errors_example](documentation_assets/images/html_error_example.png)

 #### CSS: